 8. Partner up: Get together with one or two reps virtually or in person.
 Each cold call for 2-hour blocks of time.
 Check in and see who has set the most appointments.
 Winners receive small prizes and bragging rights.

 9. Improv Club: You’re bored with your list and your value proposition feels stale.
 It’s time for another game of improv.
 Grab a partner.
 Switch lists and opening statements, then call.
 See how many appointments you can close with the other person’s list and your personal prospecting style.
 Compare stories when you’re done!

 10. LinkedIn Cribbage: Grab a cribbage board with pegs.
 (Yes, Google it if you don’t know what a cribbage board is!)
-Prospect for two hours by phone, then two hours on LinkedIn.
+Prospect for one hour by phone, then one hour on LinkedIn.
 Start at the top of your list with calling.
 At the end of the phone prospecting time, continue down your list, doing LinkedIn messages.
 Use one side of the board to track phone appointments and one to track LinkedIn appointments set.
 Alternate throughout the day.

 How Sales Prospecting Games Increase Your Success Rate